minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

-C H A P. VI
+## CHAP.
+VI

-Thalmo goes to the forest and unexpectedly meets with Athelia,— He determines to discover his passion.
+>Thalmo goes to the forest and unexpectedly meets with Athelia,— He determines to discover his passion.
 The lady treats him with great contempt, and departs abruptly.

-Early in the morn  before the pearled dew was exhaled by the shining rays of golden Phoebus, when the fragrant flowers were displaying the pride of their beauty, and the melodious birds on the swelling bushes, warbling forth their melody, it chanced that Thalmo, captivated with the beauty of Athelia, betook himself to the fields, not only to refresh his tormented mind, but to make the flowery meadows acquainted with his amorous
+Early in the morn  before the pearled dew was exhaled by the shining rays of golden Phoebus, when the fragrant flowers were displaying the pride of their beauty, and the melodious birds on the swelling bushes, warbling forth their melody, it chanced that Thalmo, captivated with the beauty of Athelia, betook himself to the fields, not only to refresh his tormented mind, but to make the flowery meadows acquainted with his amorous fancies.—-

-fancies.—-

-The ROYAL ADVENTURERS.
-51
+[51]

-Directing his course to the verdant forests, he came to a spacious grove, whose branches expelling the darts of Titan, made a beautiful shade for retired passengers.—This retirement corresponding with his desires, he cast himself on a bank of flowers; and, having vented his passions, and made the forests echo with his malady, he resolved to return.—At his departure, fortune so ordained it, that the princess Athelia with her attendant ladies, were coming to the grove.—-Pleased with this unexpected sight, and elevating his resolutions upon the wing of honour, he resolved to present her with the idea of his affection—-and finding her sequestered

-from her attendants (within a myrtle bower) after the ceremonies due to her royal birth, he thus addressed himself to her.
+Directing his course to the verdant forests, he came to a spacious grove, whose branches expelling the darts of Titan, made a beautiful shade for retired passengers.—This retirement corresponding with his desires, he cast himself on a bank of flowers; and, having vented his passions, and made the forests echo with his malady, he resolved to return.—At his departure, fortune so ordained it, that the princess Athelia with her attendant ladies, were coming to the grove.—-Pleased with this unexpected sight, and elevating his resolutions upon the wing of honour, he resolved to present her with the idea of his affection—-and finding her sequestered from her attendants (within a myrtle bower) after the ceremonies due to her royal birth, he thus addressed himself to her.

-52 The ROYAL ADVENTURERS “ Madam,
+[52]

 “Madam, When, by the aid of Fortune, I saw so much beauty, I immediately felt my tender breast inspired with a lover’s paSsion; and to such a degree, that ever since, I have firmly sworn my fidelity to the service of your superior excellence—-at the appearance of so many charms, my senses are so much captivated, that all I am now capable of, is to admire you.-—My birth is such, that, if known to you, might plead much in my behalf—therefore, dear madam, if my sighs might disclose, my tears explain, or my passions discover what a zealous flame my heart possesses in your favour, I think you would not only recompense my desert, but also repay my fidelity with your affection; and here I determine, till the period of my pilgrimage,

-The ROYAL ADVENTURERS.
-53
+[53]

 to remain as constant to the princess Athelia, as I with she should be affable to the perplexed Thalmo.”

 The princess, (being unacquainted with such amorous encounters sharply returned him this answer.

 “Why Thalmo, said she, hath my kindness made thee so arrogant, or my underserving favour so presumptuous, that thou shouldst discourse to me of love —-hath my affability emboldened thee to aspire so high, as to declare thy affection to one so much thy superior?
 Hath idleness in my service, taught thee to adorn thy tongue with flattery ?—-And is there no other object for thee to aim at but me?-—As for thy birth, I disdain it as nothing, and thyself as less:—-if thou hast sacrificed sighs, or shed tears for my sake,